PierreSmits/ofbiz-CoA-IFRS-example/README.md

 # ofbiz-CoA-IFRS-example
-OFBiz Chart of Accounts - IFRS example
+OFBiz Chart of Accounts - the IFRS example